react-boilerplate/react-boilerplate/README.md

 - [**Redux**](https://github.com/gaearon/redux) is a much better implementation of a flux–like, unidirectional data flow.
 Redux makes actions composable, reduces the boilerplate code and makes hot–reloading possible in the first place.
 For a good overview of redux check out the talk linked above or the [official documentation](https://gaearon.github.io/redux/)!

 - [**PostCSS**](https://github.com/postcss/postcss) is like Sass, but modular and capable of much more.
-PostCSS is, in essence, just a wrapper for plugins which exposes an easy to use, but very powerful API.
-While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with funcionalities Sass cannot even dream about having.
+Using an array of plugins, we automatically prefix our CSS with the necessary vendor prefixes, are able to use as-of-yet-unreleased CSS4 features (variables, custom media queries,...) and much more awesome things.

+- [**CSS Modules**](https://github.com/css-modules/css-modules) make our styles component specific.
+When building our application, all class names are scoped and become completely unique to the component.
+This means the end of global CSS and `!important` rules, and the beginning of a new era of CSS.

-- **Unit tests** should be an important part of every web application developers toolchain.
-[Mocha](https://github.com/mochajs/mocha) and [Karma](https://github.com/karma-runner/karma) check your application is working exactly how it should without you lifting a single finger.
-Congratulations, you just won a First Class ticket to world domaination, fasten your seat belt please!
+- [**Karma**](https://github.com/karma-runner/karma) in combination with [**Mocha**](https://github.com/mochajs/mocha) verify that our application is working exactly how it should without us lifting a single finger.
+Congratulations, you just won a First Class ticket to world domination, fasten your seat belt please!

 - [**react-router**](https://github.com/rackt/react-router) is used for routing in this boilerplate.
-Using the new, and currently unreleased, `1.0` version, react-router makes routing really easy to do and takes care of a lot of the work.
-Since the version is not officially out yet, the [documentation](https://github.com/rackt/react-router/blob/master/doc/00%20Guides/0%20Overview.md) is not fully finished, but by far finished enough to work for most needs.
+Since the URL the user is visiting is in reality a part of the application state, we use [**react-router-redux**](https://github.com/rackt/react-router-redux) to bind the current route to our application state.

 - [**ServiceWorker**](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and [**AppCache**](http://www.html5rocks.com/en/tutorials/appcache/beginner/) make it possible to use your application offline.
-As soon as the website has been opened once, it is cached and available without a network connection. [**`manifest.json`**](https://developer.chrome.com/multidevice/android/installtohomescreen) is specifically for Chrome on Android.
-Users can add the website to the homescreen and use it like a native app!
+As soon as the website has been opened once, it is cached and available without a network connection. [**`manifest.json`**](https://developer.chrome.com/multidevice/android/installtohomescreen) makes it so users can add the website to the homescreen and use it like a native app!

 ## Getting started

-> Note: You'll need Node, npm and git installed for this to work – if you don't have them installed, have never heard of them or one of those steps throws an error, check out the [prerequisites](./docs/general/prerequisites.md) first!
+> Note: You'll need Node, npm and git installed for this to work – if you don't have them installed, have never heard of them or one of those steps throws an error, check out the [prerequisites](./docs/general/prerequisites.md)!

 1. Clone this repo using `git clone git@github.com:mxstbr/react-boilerplate`.

 2. Run `npm run initProject` to initialize a new project.

-3. Run `npm start` to start the local web server.
+3. Run `npm start` to start the local development environment.

 Now you can go to `http://localhost:3000` and see your app!